waste-of-kindergarten/xpython37-v0.1/python/Doc/library/turtle.rst

       Equivalent to ``pencolor(colorstring1)`` and ``fillcolor(colorstring2)``
       and analogously if the other input format is used.

     If turtleshape is a polygon, outline and interior of that polygon is drawn with the newly set colors.

    .. doctest::
-      :skipif: _tkinter is None

        >>> turtle.color("red", "green")
        >>> turtle.color()